gwooding/Codility-and-other-small-solutions/EpsilonSolutionForCodilityNotes.md

 One of the difficulties I had was with parallel lines.
 I got around this by sorting the lines by gradient (increasing for max-route, decreasing for min-route), and then by REVERSE order y-intercept, for lines that were parallel.
 Then my code would always use the line with the highest intercept (for finding the maximum route) and vice versa, and ignore the other parallel lines.

-It's an old challenge so I am looking for solutions that have below O(n^2) time, but I'm pleased with my solution.
+It's an old challenge so I am looking for solutions that have below O(N^2) time, but I'm pleased with my solution.

 I've included some examples in my code that are hardcoded into the main method, but feel free to fire in more weird datasets.
-My code doesn't work if every line is parallel, or you only use one line, as I considered these cases too trivial.
+My code doesn't work if every line is parallel, or you only use one line, as I considered these cases too trivial